 The prime objective of the Spectro-Polarimetric High-contrast Exoplanet Research (SPHERE) instrument for the VLT is the discovery and study of new extra-solar giant planets orbiting nearby stars by direct imaging of their circumstellar environment.
 SPHERE will be located at the Nasmyth focus of the VLT.
 The instrument as shown in the figure above is composed of 4 major subsystem: the common path including the powerfull AO system and the three science instruments IRDIS, IFS and ZIMPOL each fed by a sophisticated pupil apodized Lyot, Lyot, or phase mask coronagraph.
 More information is available on a separate page.

 NaCo sets out for NAOS-CONICA.
-It is installed at the Nasmyth B focus of UT4.
 It provides adaptive optics assisted imaging, imaging polarimetry, coronography and spectroscopy, in the 1-5 microns range.
 More information is available on a separate page.

 The VLT cryogenic high-resolution infrared echelle spectrograph CRIRES is located at the Nasmyth focus A of UT1 (Antu).
 It provides a resolving power of up to 105 in the spectral range from 1 to 5 µm when used with a 0."2 arcsec slit.
 CRIRES can boost all scientific applications aiming at fainter objects, higher spatial (extended sources), spectral and temporal resolution.
 Simultaneous spectral coverage is maximized through a mosaic of four Aladdin III InSb arrays providing an effective 4096 x 512 focal plane detector array in the focal plane.
 Adaptive Optics (MACAO - Multi-Applications Curvature Adaptive optics) is used to optimize the signal-to-noise ratio and the spatial resolution.
 More information is available on a separate page.